In Material Design, the minimum size for buttons is 36dp in height, with touch targets requiring a minimum height of 48dp for accessibility.

 Material UI is an open-source library of styled React UI components.
 It helps in building attractive user interfaces using predefined reusable components.
-In this Answer, we'll get a hang of integrating and using Material UI buttons in the React application.
+In this Answer, we’ll learn how to integrate and use Material UI buttons in the React application.

 Note: Before getting started, please install Material UI in your React application.